usrshare/szsol/README.md

 ## Controls
  * 1,2,3: select free cells
  * W,E,R,T,Y,U,I,O: select tableau rows
-   (press multiple times to move more than one card from a row
+   (press multiple times to move more than one card from a row) (hold shift to select as many cards as possible from a row)
  * 8,9,0: select foundations
  * [space bar]: remove selection
  * 4,5,6: move dragon cards onto a free cell (when available)